BDanalysis/HBOS-CNV/README.md

 ### runnig command
 python HBOS-CNV.py [reference] [bamfile] [binSize] [GroundTruth]

 [reference]:  the reference folder path

 [bamfile]:    a bam file after sort

 [binSize]:    the window size ('1000'by default)

-[GroundTruth]: Optional, if you are doing a simulation test, you can add the file of correct mutation location.
+[GroundTruth]:Optional, if you are doing a simulation test, you can add the file of correct mutation location.

 ### run the default example
 python HBOS-CNV.py ./reference/ ./test.sort.bam 1000 ./GroundTruthCNV